ivarref/spa-monkey/network-failures.md

 * `POSTGRES_PASSWORD`: Password to be used for PostgreSQL.

 You will also want to:
-* be prepared to enter your root password,
 * add `/usr/bin/nft` to sudoers for your user
-* or run the scripts using `sudo -E`.
+* or be prepared to enter your root password.

-Running this code requires running Linux and Java 20 or later as it uses [JEP 434: Foreign Function & Memory API](https://openjdk.org/jeps/434).
+Running this code requires running Linux and Java 22 or later as it uses [JEP 434: Foreign Function & Memory API](https://openjdk.org/jeps/434).

 ## Case 1: TCP retry saves the day

-Running `sudo -E ./tcp-retry.sh` you will see:
+Running `./tcp-retry.sh` you will see:

 ```
 0001 00:00:03 [INFO] /proc/sys/net/ipv4/tcp_retries2 is 15